hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

     - While his life's work resulted in a great deal of impact for a large number of people, since he passed away, Swadhyay has not been the same.
   - These are entities who have carved out a path to uplift man and provided them an elevator to heaven instead of a staircase.
-Nevertheless, they were, after all people.
 Eventually, one, if lucky, reaches a point in their life where all of these philosophies seem childlike.
 My goal is to one day reach that point with the aggregate teachings of the Advaita, to one day, be forced to do research to come up with my own answers to my questions.